 Two days ago, I sat down and planned my entire dissertation.
-This plan did not go into which sources I would analyse and where, but the general structure of my argument.

 I’m using Rosenwein’s concept of ’emotional communities’ to analyse Liverpool’s dock community and how the emotional norms and values of this community shaped the course of the dispute in 1995-98.
 Rosenwein argues that a shared set of interests, goals and emotional standards govern how people express their feelings and, in turn, this serves to uphold the core values of the group.
 So, I have created a structure that mirrors this entirely.